 Proficiency Exam Information

 The proficiency exam takes approximately 1 hour.
 The format of the exam for both BSFS and MSFS students includes a reading comprehension component for which the student will be presented with an article from a daily Hebrew newspaper.
-The student has 30 minutes to read and review the article with a paper dictionary (provided by the department), followed by a 30 minute interview/conversation.
+The student has 30 minutes to read and review the article with a paper dictionary (provided by the department or bought by the student when taken online– only this edition is allowed), followed by a 30-minute interview/conversation.
 The conversation begins with 5 minutes of discussion about general topics (routine social small talk), progressing to questions about the student’s studies and interests, and continues with 20-25 minutes of discussion about the provided article.
 This last part of the discussion progresses from basic level, reading comprehension questions to progressively higher level, analytical questions.
-A two-member board conducts the exam: one professor discusses while the other notes proficiency levels at the other end of the room.
+A two-member board conducts the exam: one professor discusses with the student, while the other notes proficiency levels at the other end of the room.

 MSFS graduate students must present the MSFS Language Proficiency Form at the time of the exam, provided here.